 - The addict expresses a desire to cut down on the behaviour

 If your exercising means you relate to at least three of the above criteria, you may be addicted to exercise.

 When you engage in exercise, your brain releases neurotransmitters known as dopamine and endorphins.
 These are the same brain chemicals that are released when people consume drugs such as alcohol, heroin and cocaine.
 These drugs are collectively known as the body’s ‘feel good chemicals’.

-The name "endorphin" originated by combining the two words endogenous (made in your body) and morphine.
+The name “endorphin” originated by combining the two words endogenous (made in your body) and morphine.
 Endorphins are secreted from the pituitary gland in the hypothalamus region of the brain.
-Endorphins are natural pain relievers, released when we exercise, when we experience excitement and when we experience pain.
+Endorphins are natural pain relievers, released when we exercise, when we experience the excitement and when we experience pain.

 When endorphins are released, we experience a soothing, relieving effect.
 Endorphins also prevent nerve cells from sending out pain signals.
 When you exercise, you put your body under stress.
 Endorphins are thus released because the body is trying to tolerate physical discomfort experienced during intensive bouts of exercise.
 If you increase the intensity of an exercise, the greater your endorphin response will be.

 However, your body becomes tolerant to this increased secretion of endorphins.
-This means you must exposure yourself to an ever greater volume of exercise in order to increase the desired amount of endorphins to feel 'high' from your exercise routines.
+This means you must expose yourself to an ever greater volume of exercise in order to increase the desired amount of endorphins to feel ‘high’ from your exercise routines.

 Signs you may be addicted to exercise